Mission, Vision and Strategic Goals of the University

 History and Organization

-The Graduate School was organized as a specialized division of the University in 1924, when the University began to offer master’s degrees.
+The Graduate School was organized as a specialized division of the University in 1924.
 In the fall of 1950, the University began to offer the PhD degree.
-Today, The University of Alabama provides a comprehensive program of graduate study in more than 120 master’s, educational specialist, and doctoral degree programs.
+Today, The University of Alabama provides a comprehensive program of graduate study in more than 120 master’s, Educational Specialist, and doctoral degree programs.
 The comprehensive program of graduate study embraces the humanities, the sciences, education, and several professional areas.

 Graduate study is designed for college graduates who desire a deeper and more thorough involvement in scholarship and research and more thorough professional preparation in their chosen fields.
 Graduate study, especially at the doctoral level, is designed to develop independent scholarship, originality, and competence in research or competence in the various professional areas in which doctoral programs are offered.

 The Graduate School is composed of the divisions that offer graduate instruction leading to advanced degrees.
 The faculty of the Graduate School consists of those faculty members of the divisions who are deemed qualified by their peers and deans to teach and do research of graduate caliber and who participate actively in these graduate activities.
 The Graduate School has supervision over all graduate work in the University except law and medicine.

 The Graduate Council is composed of 6 appointed and 32 elected faculty members, plus two student members.
 The Council formulates graduate academic policies and reviews proposals for new graduate programs, certificates, and concentrations.
 The dean of the Graduate School is ex officio chairperson of the Council and is responsible for the administration of the regulations and requirements for advanced degrees.